Dense Continuous-Time Optical Flow from Events and Frames: Experiments

-We study the contributions of the two main components of our approach on the \simdset{} dataset, summarized in Table \ref{tab:ablation_exp}.
-The two reference models are the full models as described in the methodology.
+One of the main contributions of this paper are the iterative \bez{} curve regression and the correlation lookup applied at multiple timesteps/views along the trajectories.
+We ablate both components using the full model described in Section \ref{sec:methodology} as reference and summarize the results in Table \ref{tab:ablation_exp}.

 First, we remove the \bez{} curve regression and note a drastic drop in performance on all metrics.
 Removing the \bez{} curves is equivalent to assuming linear motion.
+Linear motion is not representative for this dataset and impairs the utility of the correlation lookup.
+For example, if the model is constrained to predict a linear trajectory during non-linear motion, the correlation lookup will not be accurately placed along the trajectory.
+This leads to correlation features that are not informative.

-Linear motion is not representative for this dataset and hampers the correlation lookup.
-Second, we remove the multi-view lookup scheme and note that both TEPE and EPE increase between 22\% and 51\% with respect to the event-based and hybrid reference model.
-We conclude that both components are important for achieving the best results.
-Ablation studies on the loss function \eqref{eq:loss} and \bez{} curve degree as well as runtime and parameter details can be found in the appendix.
+Second, we remove the correlation lookups between the reference view and intermediate views, denoted as the w/o multi-view baseline in Table \ref{tab:ablation_exp}, and note that both TEPE and EPE increase between 18\% and 42\% with respect to the event-based and hybrid reference model.
+We conclude that both components are essential for achieving the best results.